csquared/IMGKit/README.md

     # Add any kind of option through meta tags
     IMGKit.new('<html><head><meta name="imgkit-quality" content="75"...

-    # New in 1.3!
+    # Format shortcuts - New in 1.3!
-    # Supports JPEG, PNG, and TIFF formats
     IMGKit.new("hello").to_img            #=> JPEG
     IMGKit.new("hello").to_jpg            #=> JPEG
     IMGKit.new("hello").to_jpeg           #=> JPEG